by Baloney Bill

 Soon she will call us all together for a drink

-as smooth as cream and as warm as Christmas.
+as smooth, peaceful, and warm as Christmas.

 The dreams diffuse then into memories of

 presents given and received,

 growing then too old for toys and sitting

 I am again grown with my own children,

 trying to engineer Christmases that will

 mind of Christmases past.